 4. Keep on Top of Changes and Late-Breaking Info

 Sometimes things change after you submit your application.
 Whether it's a change to your address or phone number, a change in major, or updated or late test scores, make sure to let the colleges know.
 If your financial situation changes — for example, if a parent loses a job — you will also need to let the college know as soon as possible and usually re-submit financial aid applications.

 5. Continue to Show Your Interest

-Colleges want students who want them and show interest.
+Colleges want students who want them.
 There are lots of ways to show a college that you are interested, such as visiting (if possible), interviewing, or sending a letter or email to the admissions office describing any recent accomplishments and how you will contribute to the school.
 But don't call repeatedly to find out when admission decisions will be sent.
-And make sure that demonstrating interest matters (or welcomed) at the college or university.
+And make sure that demonstrating interest matters (or is even welcomed) at the college or university.
 You want to be remembered for being a great candidate for admission, not a pest.
 For more tips, see 4 Ways to Demonstrate Interest After Submitting Your Application.

 6. Visit Your Colleges if Possible, Especially Your Top Choices

-If you didn't get a chance to visit a college before you applied, now is a good time to do it--even if it has to be a "virtual visit".
-Continue to take advantage of the virtual programs and resources your colleges have available.
+If you didn't get a chance to visit a college before you applied, now is a good time to do it — even if it has to be a "virtual visit".
+If in-person visits are not an option for you, continue to take advantage of the virtual programs and resources your colleges have available.
 Ask your admissions reps if you can schedule a call with current students, observe an in-person or online class, or meet with a professor.